gaoyuanliang/depressed_activity_dashboard/README.md

 The data introduction is at https://datasets.simula.no/depresjon/

-I used pyspark, spark SQL, and Elasticsearch to convert the raw csv tables to a dashboard
+I used pyspark, spark SQL, and Elasticsearch to convert the raw CSV tables to a dashboard

 <img src="https://raw.githubusercontent.com/gaoyuanliang/depression_patient_activity_dashboard/master/WX20200901-080209%402x.png" width="800">